Hyper-Accel/docs/docs/vllm_api.md

 ## GPU-LPU Hybrid System

 HyperDex supports a heterogeneous GPU-LPU hardware system for executing large language models (LLM).
-Each hardware type offers distince strengths: GPU excel in large-scale parallel computations. while LPU is designed to fully utilize a memory bandwidth.
+Each hardware type offers distinct strengths: GPU excels in large-scale parallel computations, while LPU is designed to fully optimize memory bandwidth utilization.

 Since the prefill stage is compute-bound and the decode stage is memory-bound, the hybrid system processes prefill stage using a GPU, and decode stage using a LPU.
 This approach sighificantly boosts LLM performance!